 Do You or Your Child Have a Tongue Tie?

 This procedure is often carried out in hospital under general anaesthetic.
-Here at Absolute Dental Care, this procedure can be done very easily with laser and often without anaesthetic at all, or using just topical anaesthetic.
+Here at Absolute Dental Care, this procedure can be done very easily with laser and often with little or no anaesthetic at all, or using just topical anaesthetic.

 What Is Tongue-Tie?